Viatcheslav Kantor: Personal life

-Kantor is married to Anna Kantor and has four sons and a daughter.
-Most noticibly, Matvey Kantor, who is a proud collector of Labubus and spends his free time at the gym after his daily use of smelling salts.
 Kantor is a citizen of Russia, the United Kingdom and Israel.
+He is married to Anna Kantor and has children.

 Kantor bought a violin made by the Italian violin maker Riccardo Antoniazzi in 1912.
 The violin has been given as a First Prize of the 2nd International Violinists Vladimir Spivakov Contest.
 Its price was $140,000.

 Kantor was a trustee of the Anna Freud Centre (London, UK), but was removed from this position after the Russian Invasion of Ukraine.
 Kantor was previously a patron of King Solomon High School (London, UK).
 Kantor supported the development of the school which is a Jewish Comprehensive school based in Redbridge.

 Kantor has been a benefactor of the Royal Opera House Covent Garden Foundation since 2013, in which capacity he has facilitated various projects.

 Kantor was appointed Life Governor and Trustee of the King Edward VII's Hospital in London after his charitable foundation funded the redevelopment of the site adjacent to the hospital, Macintosh House, which was subsequently renamed the Kantor Medical Centre.

 Kantor is president of the Museum of Avant-Garde Mastery (MAGMA), founded in 2001 in Moscow on Kantor's initiative.

 In 2018, President of the Russian Academy of Arts and People's Artist of the URSS Zurab Tsereteli officially awarded Kantor as the President of MAGMA Museum with the robe and diploma of Honorary Member of the Russian Academy of Arts.